johndef64/GRPM_system/README.md

 The GRPM System comprises five modules that perform various tasks to facilitate the integration and analysis of genetic polymorphism data associated with nutrition.
 These modules are as follows:

 To try out GRPM System.
 Run each module separately by clicking the "Open in Colab".
 Be careful to import all necessary dependencies and files.
-Google Drive folder synch available.git
+Google Drive folder synch option available.

 | No. | Notebook | Module | Description |
 | --- | --- | --- |-------------|